varun-venkatesh/varun-venkatesh.github.io/_posts/2020-10-19-bare-mtl-chapter3.md

 You may have seen that we're essentially polling to see if we have received data on the UART in ```uart_rx_byte``` by checking the ```RXFE``` bit in ```UARTFR```.
 Although this works well as an example, it's not the most efficient way to operate a UART or any device for that matter.
 Polling is time/resource consuming and we'll do well to process incoming data as and when we receive it.
 This forms the subject of our next chapter on interrupt handling.

 Now, we'll need a way to use this UART driver to communicate with the console.
 The simplest thing to do is write a pair of functions to write to and read from the UART device.
 You can try that - maybe even write code to be abel to read and write integers - who knows, even a ```printf``` and ```scanf``` implementation.
 If you need a starting point, take a look at this [application](https://github.com/varun-venkatesh/bare-metal-arm/blob/master/src/chapter2/serial_print.c) that utilises the UART driver.

-The source code, linker script and makefile for this section can be found [here](https://github.com/varun-venkatesh/bare-metal-arm/blob/master/src/chapter2/).

 ### References: